kubos/kubos/docs/sdk-docs/index.rst

 This documentation section contains the various guides related to using the Kubos SDK:

-    - :doc:`../installation-docs/sdk-installing` - How to install the SDK onto your host machine
+    - :doc:`sdk-installing` - How to install the SDK onto your host machine
     - :doc:`sdk-examples` - A list of example projects using the SDK
     - :doc:`sdk-c` - A guide to using C with the Kubos SDK
     - :doc:`sdk-rust` - How to develop and run Kubos projects using Rust